 Description

 Generate extra rows to isolate performance by age and gender (or a combination of age and gender).
-Audience Type is specific to Advantage+ Shopping Campaigns (new vs. existing customers).
+Audience Segments are specific to Sales campaigns.
+You are able to break down results by New Customers, Existing Customers, and Engaged Audience.

 Examples